 However, the truth is Roy didn’t have the criminal aptitude to fence the items he swiped, meaning most of them were recovered and returned to Paris upon his apprehension around October 2009.
 On the flip side, although Courtney maintained she had no hand in the matter, she was soon indicted for burglarizing the media personality’s home as she had her leather jacket in possession.
 It’s imperative to note that the latter was a mere teen at this time like most of the crew, yet her co-worker Roy (a bouncer she’d met while waitressing at a local bar-restaurant) was in his mid-20s.

 Where Are Courtney Ames and Roy Lopez Now?

 Despite their purported involvement as well as the prosecutors’ clear intention to make them stand trial for the best outcome, both Courtney and Roy were ultimately allowed to enter plea deals.
-That’s primarily because the state’s case got compromised owing to Lead Investigative Detective Brett Goodkin’s decision to serve as a consultant on a film based on all this, per the docuseries.
-Therefore, upon pleading no contest to a single count of receiving stolen property each, while Courtney was handed 60 days community service and three years probation, Roy only got probation.
+That’s primarily because the state’s case got compromised owing to Lead Investigative Detective Brett Goodkin’s decision to serve as a consultant on a film based on all this, per the Netflix series.
+Hence, upon pleading no contest to a single count of receiving stolen property each, while Courtney was handed 60 days community service and three years probation, Roy only got probation.

 Read More: Where is Brett Goodkin Now?